-- SEND pupils are identified during termly staff meetings led by the Inclusion Leader.
-During these meetings, the Inclusion Leader and Class Teachers share monitoring information and review progress made, in relation to specific targets, as listed in each child's Support Plan.
-Decisions are made on the basis of teacher's observations and any formal test results to which we have access. - We use a range of assessment tools throughout the school to chart the progress of all children.
-(See Assessment Policy).
-For children with SEND, teachers may make more frequent checks as appropriate and the Inclusion Leader may carry out more detailed assessments as necessary. - In addition, all children are given targets to work on in both Literacy and Numeracy, which are reviewed termly.
-This allows teachers, pupils and parents to track children's next steps in learning.
-For children with SEND, these will link with the child's current Support Plan.
+SEND pupils are identified during termly staff meetings led by the SENDCo.
+During these meetings, the SENDCo and Class Teachers share monitoring information and review progress made, in relation to specific targets, as listed in each child's Support Plan.
+Decisions are made on the basis of the teacher's observations and any formal test results to which we have access.
+We use a range of assessment tools throughout the school to chart the progress of all children.
+(See Assessment Policy) For children with SEND, teachers may make more frequent checks as appropriate and the SENDCO may carry out more detailed assessments as necessary.